wp-plugins/adsense-now-lite/readme.txt

 == Change Log ==

+* V5.14: Minor bug fix on ad suppression while not in loop.
+[Mar 25, 2015]
+* V5.13: Adding error handling for updates.
+[Mar 24, 2015]
 * V5.12: Serious bug fix related to multiple passes of the content filter.
 Introducing a verbosity option.
 [Mar 22, 2015]
 * V5.11: Minor bug fixes, and adding diagnostic comments.
 [Mar 21, 2015]
 * V5.10: This twitter-bootstrap version of the plugin is now feature-complete.
 [Mar 19, 2015]